multitudes/42-inception/README.md

 Another project for 42 Berlin.

+I created a new virtual machine with VirtualBox and installed Debian.

 ## Requirements
 - This project needs to be done on a Virtual Machine.
 - All the files required for the configuration of your project must be placed in a srcs folder.